A Guide to Building Credit and Increasing Your Credit Scores

 See if you can earn credit for your rent payments

-Back when you first checked your credit report, you may have been surprised by which companies reported to the credit bureaus and which ones don’t.
+Back when you first checked your credit report, you may have been surprised by which companies reported to the credit bureaus and which ones didn’t.
 It’s unfortunate to note that most utility payments, cell phone bills, and cable bills aren’t reported (although, if these accounts go into collection, they could serve to hurt your credit).
 Similarly, if you’re renting, there’s a good chance your landlord isn’t reporting your on-time payments either.
 However there may be a way to change that.

-As Bev O’Shea at NerdWallet notes, there are now several services you can utilize to have your rent payments reported to credit bureaus, helping you build credit.
+There are now several services you can utilize to have your rent payments reported to credit bureaus, helping you build credit.
 The catch is that many of these services do charge some type of fee and may require the participation of your landlord.
-Still, these options may be worth looking into if you’re looking to (literally) get credit for your rent payments.

 Pay on time(!)

-Regardless of which route you choose to try to grow your credit history, the key is to ensure that you’re making all of your payments on time.
-After all, payment history is the single largest factor in determining your credit score and any late payments can stay on your report for up to seven years!
-Of course, in the event that you do slip up somewhere along the way, you may be able to ask forgiveness by calling your creditor and pleading your case.
+Of course, in the event that you do slip up somewhere along the way, you may be able to ask for forgiveness by calling your creditor and pleading your case.
 Obviously you’ll want to be pleasant when calling and they’re still able to decline your request but, if you have a good history with them and it’s your first infraction, they may be willing to cut you some slack.

 Don’t fall for misconceptions